OpenRCT2/docs/installing/installing-on-linux-bsd.rst

 Go to https://flathub.org/apps/details/io.openrct2.OpenRCT2, click the Install button and follow the on-screen instructions.

 If you have a GOG.com version of RCT2 or RCT1, install ``innoextract``.
 If you have a CD version of RCT2, install ``unshield``.
+Also make sure that you have Zenity or Kdialog installed.
 (Most Linux distributions have it preinstalled, especially if you have GNOME or KDE installed.)

 You can now proceed to :ref:`Getting the RCT2 files (required)<LinuxBSDGetRCT2>`.